arcionlabs/arcion-loadgen/README.md

 ## apple silicon

-wait for arcion to be healty condition before starting the UI
+not fully supported now.  start wait for arcion to be healty before starting the UI.
+If unhealthy, then kill, cleanup and restart.

 ```
 docker ps --all